 - Trust Deed

-No trust deed is executed when shares are allotted but trust deed must be executed when the debentures are issued to the public.
+No trust deed is executed when shares are allotted but a trust deed must be executed when the debentures are issued to the public.

 Similarities between Debentures and Share